4ntm4n/ms-one/README.md

 - **in short, the site owner wants to:**

   - educate new site visitors about herself
-  - give breif overview of the benefits of yoga
+  - give brief overview of the benefits of yoga
   - let new users sign up to newsletter to keep them in the loop of what is happening in the community
   - let users know how they can engage in social media.
   - let existing users log in to view the paid-for content.